-2.4.
+2.5.
 Care of Unassigned Patients:

-- (a) All unassigned patients will be assigned to the appropriate on-call practitioner or to the appropriate Hospital service at the time of admission, per hospital policy. - (b) An "unassigned patient" means any individual who comes to the Hospital for care and treatment who does not have a prior relationship with a physician on the Medical Staff, or whose prior attending physician or designated alternate is unavailable to attend the patient, or who does not want his or her prior attending physician to provide him or her care while a patient at the Hospital.
+- (a) All unassigned patients will be assigned to the appropriate on-call practitioner or Hospital service. - (b) An "unassigned patient" means any individual who comes to the Hospital for care and treatment who does not have a prior relationship with a physician on the Medical Staff, or whose prior attending physician or designated alternate is unavailable to attend the patient, or who does not want the prior attending physician to provide him or her care while a patient at the Hospital.

-2.5.
+2.6.
 Availability and Alternate Coverage:

-- (a) The attending physician will provide professional care for his or her patients in the Hospital by being personally available or by making arrangements with an alternate practitioner who has appropriate clinical privileges to care for the patients. - (b) The attending physician (or his or her designee) will comply with the following patient care guidelines regarding availability: - (1) Calls/texts from the Emergency Department and/or a Patient Care Unit must respond by telephone or text message within 15 minutes of being contacted and, if requested, must personally see a patient at the Hospital within 30 minutes of the request; - (2) Patients Admitted from the Emergency Department must personally see the patient within 24 hours of admission; - (3) All Other Inpatient Admissions must personally see the patient within 24 hours of admission; and - (4) Patients Subject to Restraints or Seclusion pursuant to times established in the Hospital policy on restraints and seclusion. - (c) All physicians (or their appropriately credentialed designee) will be expected to comply with the following patient care guidelines regarding consultations: - (1) Routine Consults must be completed within 24 hours of the request or within a time frame as agreed upon by the requesting and consulting physicians; and - (2) Critical Care Consults must be completed within 12 hours of the request, unless the patient's condition requires that the physician complete the consultation sooner. - (d) If the attending physician is not available, the Department Chair, the President of the Medical Staff, or the Chief Executive Officer will have the authority to call on the on-call physician or any other member of the Medical Staff to attend the patient.
+- (a) The attending physician will provide professional care for his or her patients in the Hospital by being personally available or by making arrangements with an alternate practitioner who has appropriate clinical privileges to care for the patients. - (b) The attending physician (or his or her designee) will comply with the following patient care guidelines regarding availability: - Calls/texts from the Emergency Department and/or a patient care unit must respond by telephone or text message within 15 minutes of being contacted and, if requested, must personally see a patient at the Hospital within 60 minutes of the request; - (2) Patients admitted from the Emergency Department must personally see the patient within 12 hours of admission; - (3) All other inpatient admissions must personally see the patient within 24 hours of admission; - (4) SCU patients must personally see the patient within 12 hours of being admitted to the SCU, unless the patient's condition requires that the physician see the patient sooner; and - (5) Patients subject to restraints or seclusion pursuant to the time frames established in the Hospital Policy on Restraints. - (c) All physicians (or their appropriately credentialed designee) will be expected to comply with the following patient care guidelines regarding consultations: - (1) Routine consults must be completed within 24 hours of the request or within a time frame as agreed upon by the requesting and consulting physicians; and - (2) Critical care consults must be completed within 12 hours of the request, unless the patient's condition requires that the physician complete the consultation sooner. - (d) If the attending physician does not participate in an established call coverage schedule with known alternate coverage and will be unavailable to care for a patient, or knows that he or she will be out of town for longer than 24 hours, the attending physician will document in the medical record the name of the practitioner with appropriate clinical privileges to care for the patient who will be assuming responsibility for the care of the patient during the attending physician's unavailability.
+The attending physician will be responsible for verifying the alternate practitioner's acceptance of the transfer.